j-leedy/DFTensiometer/README.md

-# qea3-final
+# DFTensiometer
+A MATLAB powered tensiometer app capable of determining tension on bicycle wheel spokes by plucking a spoke and recording the sound.

-Repository for Matlab files and data from our frequency analysis project for Quantitative Engineering Analysis 3
+This project is part of a frequency analysis project for the Quantitative Engineering Analysis 3 course at Olin College of Engineering